esseivaju/photoworkshop_postprocess/README.md

 chmod +x Miniconda3-latest-MacOSX-x86_64.sh
 ./Miniconda3-latest-MacOSX-x86_64.sh -b

 # !!IMPORTANT!! -> Close the current terminal window and reopen a new window for the changes to take effect otherwise you'll get errors when executing the next commands.
+Use the command 'exit' to close the current shell.
+exit

+# Reopen a new terminal window
 conda create -y -nphotoworkshop python=3.7 conda activate photoworkshop pip install git+https://github.com/esseivaju/photoworkshop_postprocess